The Dynamics of Globular Clusters and Elliptical Galaxies: Assumptions of the model

-The model makes a number of assumptions: \begin{itemize} \item Radial symmetry about the centre. \item No angular momentum. \item The equations of motion depend wholly on Newtonian gravitation in standard form. \item The galaxy starts at time $T_g$ (the epoch of galactic separation) from a collapsing, self-gravitational sphere of radius $r_0$. \item The sphere collapses to a final equilibrium radius, $r_f$. \item The initial state of the protogalactic sphere may have been in the form of gas, but as this collapsed in on itself, star systems spontaneously formed which are now approximately the age of the GC. \item The whole system may therefore be treated as though it were initially composed of $n$ stars of mean mass $m$, with an initially uniform distribution of mass with initial density $\rho_0$. \item Equipartition of energy such that, over sufficient time (but a time much shorter than the observed age of the galaxy), the total energy of the system is partitioned equally within each spherical shell, as a function of radius. \item Conservation of mass: The mass of the galaxy remains $M_0=n\times{}m$ throughout. \item Conservation of energy: the loss in potential energy in collapsing from $r_0$ to $r_f$ is converted entirely into kinetic energy of motion of the stars. \end{itemize}
+This model assumes that self-gravitational infalling would continue, with the newly acquired initial potential energy converted into kinetic energy as the masses accelerated inwards.
+The motion of each individual star is highly chaotic and equipartition of $U$ throughout the system is assumed through gravitational interactions, such that the masses reach dynamic stability, until finally moving with a mean radial velocity, $\overline{v}$.
+At this time, it is shown that a state of equilibrium would be reached in which the stars would undergo periodic motion, traversing a path across a sphere of final radius $r_f$.
+The model makes the following assumptions: \begin{itemize} \item Radial symmetry about the centre. \item No angular momentum. \item The equations of motion depend wholly on Newtonian gravitation in standard form. \item The galaxy starts at time $T_g$ (the epoch of galactic separation) from a collapsing, self-gravitational sphere of radius $r_0$. \item The sphere collapses to a final equilibrium radius, $r_f$. \item The initial state of the protogalactic sphere may have been in the form of gas, but as this collapsed in on itself, star systems spontaneously formed which were each approximately the age of the GC. \item The whole system may therefore be treated as though it were initially composed of $n$ stars of mean mass $m$, with an initially uniform distribution of mass with initial density $\rho_0$. \item Equipartition of energy such that, over sufficient time (but a time much shorter than the observed age of the galaxy), the total energy of the system is partitioned equally within each spherical shell, as a function of radius. \item Conservation of mass: The mass of the galaxy remains $M_0=n\times{}m$ throughout. \item Conservation of energy: the loss in potential energy in collapsing from $r_0$ to $r_f$ is converted entirely into kinetic energy of motion of the stars. \end{itemize}

-\section{Equation of motion in a uniform spherical galaxy}
+\subsection{Equation of motion in a uniform spherical galaxy}

-We assume the GC density (stars+gas) was approximately uniform at the epoch of galactic separation.
-The mean gravitational field within an infinite uniform distribution of mass is zero, but after the epoch of galactic separation each island galaxy became increasingly isolated, with a defined centre.
+We assume the GC density (stars+gas) was approximately uniform at $T_g$, the epoch of galactic separation.
+The mean gravitational field within an infinite uniform distribution of mass is zero, but after $T_g$ each island galaxy became increasingly isolated, with a defined centre.
 Thereafter, a typical galaxy became a self-gravitating sphere of particles, such as a star field, with initial radius $r_0$ and initial uniform mean mass density $\rho_0$, which was the density of the Universe at the era of galactic separation.